Miracl3xt/ASP.NET-Security/README.md

 </configuration>
 ```

+## Encrpt-Viewstate

 How to Encrypt Viewstate in Asp?

-## Encrpt-Viewstate

-this is simple way, THeres many encryption techniques
 ```config
 <system.web>
 	<pages viewStateEncryptionMode="Always" />